phillipsar2/spectral_aspen/README.md

 7. Modified MAR on RMBL datasets
 * Run the MAR pipeline assuming everything is diploid genotypes.
 We are running this just for the sampling.
 The script is `scripts/mar.R`.
-* Then we use a custom script to estimate nucleotide diversity and watterson's theta for the sampled groups.
+* Then we use a custom approach to estimate nucleotide diversity and watterson's theta for the sampled groups.
+Our approach uses pixy, which can handle mixed-ploidy datasets.
+We provide it a filtered gvcf as an input.